Ready, Willing and Able

 Delivering the UK military’s operational priorities across air, land and sea will require an innovative and robust approach to procurement and ongoing support in all areas of defence spending, as budgetary pressures mount.

-“Through life capability management (TLCM) and planning is ever more prevalent in the land environment, because the new land vehicle platforms have been or are being procured,” says Leonardo UK’s Head of Sales, Electronics, Jan Boyes.
+“Through life capability management (TLCM) and planning is ever more prevalent in the land environment, because the new land vehicle platforms have been or are being procured,” says Leonardo UK’s Acting Vice President of Sales, Electronics, Jan Boyes.
 “Meanwhile, we are also seeing a consolidation of the entire fleet, taking it from more than 30 different platforms to fewer than 20, in order to reduce complexity and expenditure.

 “Since LIOS is about how new and enduring UK platforms will be supported, there must be a focus on how to drive efficiencies in the procurement of spares, new capability, Maintenance, Repair and Operations (MRO), and post-design services, as well as having a smart way of managing support to our vehicles to increase vehicle availability through outcome-driven contracting.”